Gajus - Fotolia

 Are electronic signatures legally binding?

-In 2020, remote work fast-tracked many digital initiatives, including electronically signing legal documents.
-But e-signatures' legal background goes beyond the pandemic.
+Remote and hybrid work have fast-tracked many digital initiatives, including electronically signing legal documents.
+But e-signatures' legal background has a long history.

 Electronic signatures eliminate the need to complete legal documents and contracts in person, improve efficiency and reduce paper waste.
 But people still question whether e-signatures are legally binding.